 Help to strengthen communities of practice through active collaboration, networking and membership across all research areas.
-This could include some or all of the following, depending on level of appointment.
+This could include some or all of the following:

-Active participation in community events such as seminars and workshops.

-- Contributions to education and training activities, including across disciplines. - Advocacy of activities of the community of On Ramp across The University.
+- Contribute to training, information sessions and a supportive peer environment for the success of data curation practice - Active participation in community events such as seminars and workshops. - Contributions to education and training activities, including across disciplines. - Advocacy of activities of the community of MDAP across the University and beyond.